GuiHeurich/luabuzz/README.md

 make <linux, macosx, etc> test make <linux, macosx, etc> install
 ```
-Lua comes with an REPL interpreter that you can access by simply typing ```lua```.
-(I still haven't figured how to quit the REPL, but you can always do a ctrl+C....:) )

 Finally, clone this repo and run ```lua luabuzz.lua``` to see the magic!